jhaspider/capture-meta-from-url/README.md

 ## Frontend

-Front is showing basic Axios call to load the data.
+Front-end is showing basic Axios call to load the data.

 Alternatively, if you can make a CURL request to check it.